helperfunc/click-tracker/README.md

 3. Create a Firestore database
 4. Register a web app and get configuration

+**Link Firebase to Google Cloud (Important!):**
+1. Go to Firebase Console → Project Settings → General
+2. Scroll to "Google Cloud Platform (GCP) resource location"
+3. If showing "Not set", click and select a region (e.g., `us-central1`)
+4. This creates the corresponding Google Cloud project
+5. Wait 2-3 minutes, then check https://console.cloud.google.com/ - your Firebase project should appear

 **Firebase CLI Setup:**
 ```bash
 # Install Firebase CLI (if not already installed)